Here are 20 common email marketing mistakes that are still happening in 2020, as well as how to fix them all.

 Forgetting to optimize your email for mobile devices can lead to a quick and passionate unsubscribe.

 How to fix it: Condense image sizes so emails load quicker on mobile devices.
 Make sure every image is fitted with alt text, just in case they don’t load.
-Use a stack-responsive email template that’s mobile-friendly.
+Use a stack-responsive email template that’s mobile-friendly and always be sure to view your test emails in both desktop and mobile view.

 2. Sending On a Whim, Not a Schedule